ManuelZ/DLPT-semantic-segmentation/README.md

 ## Discussion

-Training this model for 80 epochs resulted in a Dice Score of `0.59310`.
+The model used is DeeplabV3, trained for 40 epochs, which resulted in a Dice Score of `0.60363` on the test set.

 Further improvements to the data splitting process could incorporate the pixel count for each class in every image, so that the images are distributed in a way that considers the occurrence of each class, weighted by the size of